vinayak-88/Backend-Challenge/docs/ARCHITECTURE.md

 Two layers are used intentionally:

-- Route-level RBAC as the first gate.
+- Route-level RBAC as the first gate — require-roles middleware enforces which roles can access each endpoint.
-- Data-level country and ownership checks in access.service.js as the second gate.
+- Data-level country and ownership checks as the second gate — access.service.js enforces ensureCountryScope and canManageOrder for country and ownership scoping.

 ### RBAC Matrix